jimhester/cran_usage/reports/devtools-usage.md

 ## Which functions are most often imported?

-These are the functions which your dependencies find most useful.
+These are generally the functions which your reverse dependencies find most useful.

 ``` r
 selective_imports %>%